Baby boomers can remember a time when we paid cash for everything. Unfortunately, we’ve become a country of credit card addicts.

 Benefit the Planet You Live On

-Here in California we’re in a severe drought, so our family has saved money and water by using artificial grass in our yard.
+Here in California we’re in a severe drought, so our family has saved money and water by using grass from Artificial Turf Vancouver in our yard.
 Oh, I balked at the idea at first, but I adore the low maintenance and the much lower water bill.
 We also got off the grid with solar power which lowered our electric bill here in the hot desert by about $300 a month during the summer months.
 We planted our own garden and started a compost pile.
 Love it.
 The beauty of all that is it saves us tons of money while we’re helping the environment.

 On average, each American creates approximately 4.38 pounds of waste or trash per day.
 That adds up quickly in an alarming way.
 If you live frugally, you’ll make fewer purchases which means you’ll throw away less.
 Instead of automatically tossing out stuff that stockpiles in landfills, you’ll find ways to fix, recycle and re-purpose things.
 Because you’re grateful for what you have, you’ll refuse to let things go to waste.

 You’ll drive your old car for 10 years instead of buying a new fancy one every three years.
 During that time, you’ll save money so you can buy your next used car without going into debt.
 You’ll use fuel efficient cars or public transportation, reducing the greenhouse effect and global warming.
 You’ll find simple ways to use less electricity by turning down the thermostat, flipping lights off when not in use, and planting trees for shade.

 You get the picture.

 Enjoy the Benefits of Better Health

 In addition, eating simple, healthy meals at home saves a ton of money and is much healthier than fattening dinners at fancy restaurants.
 Buying fresh food and produce that is in season tends to be cheaper than packaged junk foods.

 While saving money on gas, cheapskates walk or bike whenever possible which provides exercise with all its health benefits.